MegaManSec/JoshuaHu/_posts/2024-06-27-aflplusplus-fuzzing-scripting-languages-natively.md

 To prove this, I changed Pike's interpreter to abort when exiting normally, by editing the final line of (reachable) code in [src/main.c](https://github.com/pikelang/Pike/blob/7d99ae0328982c37436f15db1caaa453acd09563/src/main.c#L692) to `abort();`.
 Then in the Pike script, `return 0;` was replaced with `_exit(0);` (which calls the [C code `exit`](https://pike.roxen.se/generated/manual/modref/ex/predef_3A_3A/_exit.html#_exit) directly).

-As it turned out, there was a bug in the `do_something` function which, given a specific input, resulted in Pike simply "walking away from its responsibilities, and exiting the interpreter".
+As it turned out, there was a bug in the `do_something` function which, given a specific input, resulted in Pike simply "walking away from its responsibilities, and exiting the interpreter, as if the script had contained an exit()".
 Not great, for things running as a daemon especially.

 ---